 First shock after the election result

-"For many Americans the election result was a shock.
-The first impulse was the escape of many,
+"For many Americans, the election result was a shock.
+The first impulse was the escape for many, "

 says Jed Kolko, ChefEconomist of the us job page Indeed.
 In fact, after the announcement of the election results, the Canadian Immigration Department collapsed.
 Months ago, "How to move to Canada" had been a popular Google search term.